eponce92/Twincat_State_Machine/docs/Programming-Standards.md

 ## Commands and modes

-- FBs should accept both pcmd* and ocmd* and OR them internally.
+- FBs should accept both pcmd* and ocmd* and select the active source by a bool mode input `inAutomatic`:
+  - When `inAutomatic=TRUE`, only `pcmd*` are honored.
+  - When `inAutomatic=FALSE`, only `ocmd*` are honored.
-- Conflicting commands (e.g., advance + retract) must fault with a clear code and de-energize outputs.
+- Conflicting commands (e.g., advance + retract) after mode selection must fault with a clear code and de-energize outputs.
 - Provide cmdReset to clear a latched fault when safe.

 ## State machines and timers